 Long Soak – Cover beans with cold water and soak overnight in an uncovered pot.
 Rinse beans.

 - Cover beans with fresh cold water and bring to a boil.
 Reduce heat and simmer until tender.
 Cooking time varies with bean varieties and soaking times.
 Long soaks can shorten cooking times.
 Read package directions.

 Cook 2 hours: black, great northern, kidney, navy, small white, and pinto beans

 Cook 3 hours: garbanzo (chickpeas) and red beans

-- Save money!
-Cook a large pot of beans at one time and freeze in 1 1/2 cup portions, which is about 1 can (15-ounce) can.
+- Cook a large pot of beans at one time and freeze in 1 1/2 cup portions (about 1 can or 15 ounces).
 Thaw using the defrost cycle of microwave, in the refrigerator overnight, or by setting them in a pan of water for 1 hour.